neilmix/dezent/README.md

 The following examples are included in this distribution:
 * [URLparser.js](examples/URLparser.js): A utility to interactively read and parse URLs.
 This example demonstrates general-purpose complex pattern matching.
-* [randomJSONGenerator.js](examples/randomJSONGenerator.js) and [randomJSONParser.js](examples/randomJSONParser.js): an hypothentical advanced example of streamed log file parsing.
+* [randomJSONGenerator.js](examples/randomJSONGenerator.js) and [randomJSONParser.js](examples/randomJSONParser.js): a hypothentical advanced example of streamed log file parsing.
 This example demonstrates how Dezent can be used to parse large files or streams of data.
 The ```randomJSONGenerator.js``` script generates log files consisting of timestamps followed by a JSON object.
 The ```randomJSONParser.js``` parses and processes the JSON object on each line and displays how quickly the parser is able to consume data.
 To try out the example, run<br>
  ```    node examples/randomJSONGenerator.js | node examples/randomJSONParser.js```<br>